-All the cost for that activity, like IBI tax, employers or real estate agent commissions, cost of maintenance and there is a 60% bonification on incomes.
+All costs related to renting activity, like IBI tax, employers or real estate agent commissions, cost of maintenance and there is also a 60% bonification on incomes.

-4) What property taxes do I need to pay if I sell out the property, capital gain tax?
+4) What property taxes do I need to pay if I sell the property?
+How is the capital gain tax calculated?

 If you are a non-resident and sell a property, there is a retention for the buyer of 3% of the purchase price.